gth/ha_to_pi_via_mqtt/README.md

 * Is NOT trying to communicate with a Raspberry Pi their HA instance is actually running on (which would be weird); and,
 * Will amend sample credentials to something much more secure in their environment!

-As I'm merely storing helpful scripts here for reference, there's no bundle of files to download, nor is there any automated process in this repository that will 'just do it' for you; this is a "hands-on" guide.

 # What is MQTT?
 MQTT can be thought of as "message queues" managed by a central broker (that broker running on Home Assistant, in our case).